Shivanii30/To-do-List/README.md

 # To-do-List
  Simple yet effective To-Do List application built using React.
-The app provides users with the ability to create, manage, and organize their tasks efficiently.
+It provides users with the ability to create, manage, and organize their tasks efficiently.